CreaDevGeo/weekendChallenge6MovieSagas/README.md

 - Invested time in styling the application for improved visual appeal.
 - Maintained a well-structured codebase with frequent commits and clear comments.
 - Demonstrated proficiency in React, Redux, Redux-Sagas, and database setup.

-These accomplishments reflect the successful expansion of the movie management application and the application of web development best practices.